Sure Dividend

 Caterpillar is closely tied to global economic growth and commodity prices.
 Its customers extract resources from the earth and build and construct a wide variety of structures, so economic growth is key to funding that development.

-This leads to some fairly extreme cyclicality in Caterpillar’s results, which then sees the stock swing wildly between extremes of the sentiment scale.
+This leads to some fairly extreme cyclicality in Caterpillar’s results, which sees the stock swing wildly between extremes of the sentiment scale.

 This reflects both some caution with regard to the cyclical nature of the business and Caterpillar’s ability to bounce back when demand returns.